danielvilaca/SHRLCK/README.md

 ---

-<h3 align="center">Exploration of Solutions for Malware Recognition in Files Prone to Phishing Techniques </h4>
+<h3 align="center">Exploration of Solutions for Malware Recognition in Files prone to Phishing Techniques </h4>

 ---